caas-team/helm-charts/README.md

-Helm chart repo for unintented Helm charts, and helper charts to apply configuration.
+Helm chart repo for our public Helm charts, and helper charts to apply configuration.

 Setup:
 ------